sangeon-ahn/sangeon-ahn/README.md

 I have a deep passion for database internals and systems engineering.
 My work involves developing core components of RDBMS, leveraging my strong expertise in computer science fundamentals, low-level systems programming, and database internals.

-I'm also interested in exploring storage engines like LSM trees and WiredTiger, as well as in-memory database technologies.
 <!--
 💪Skills